 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 1 Community Form: Goal 1 6.
 Discourage non-residential expansion into existing residential areas unless applicant can demonstrate that any adverse impact on residential uses will be mitigated.
 Evaluation of impacts may include, but not be limited to, displacement of residents, loss of affordable housing units, traffic, parking, signs, lighting, noise, odor, and stormwater.
-Appropriate transitions from non-residential to residential uses should depend on the pattern of development of the Form District and may include natural vegetative buffers, landscaping or the use of higher density residential and/or non- residential. ~ The proposed zoning district will not constitute a non-residential expansion into an existing residential area.
-The site is adjacent to an existing activity center.
+Appropriate transitions from non-residential to residential uses should depend on the pattern of development of the Form District and may include natural vegetative buffers, landscaping or the use of higher density residential and/or non-residential. √ The proposal would not constitute a non-residential expansion into a residential area, as the site is already partially zoned C-1 and is the site of an existing activity center.
 2 Community Form: Goal 1 7.
-Locate higher density and intensity uses near major transportation facilities and transit corridors, employment centers, in or near activity centers and other areas where demand and adequate infrastructure exists or is planned. ~ The proposed zoning district would permit higher density and intensity uses.
-The site is located approximately 1 block from Story Avenue, a transportation corridor.
+Locate higher density and intensity uses near major transportation facilities and transit corridors, employment centers, in or near activity centers and other areas where demand and adequate infrastructure exists or is planned. ✓ The site is located one block from S Jackson Street, a transit corridor.
 3 Community Form: Goal 1 8.
 Encourage industries to locate in workplace Form Districts or in areas readily served by infrastructure and transportation facilities, including transit, rather than isolated industrial sites.
 NA The proposal is not for industrial zoning.
 4 Community Form: Goal 1 15.
-When reviewing proposals for siting hazardous uses and uses with air, noise and light emissions, ensure disadvantaged populations are not disproportionally impacted. ~ The proposed zoning district would not permit hazardous uses.
-Uses with air, noise and light emissions must comply with restrictions in the Louisville Metro Ordinances and the Land Development Code.
+When reviewing proposals for siting hazardous uses and uses with air, noise and light emissions, ensure disadvantaged populations are not disproportionally impacted. ✓ The proposed zoning district would not permit hazardous uses.
+Uses with air, noise and light emissions must comply with restrictions in the Land Development Code and Louisville Metro Ordinances.